History of development

 The fact is, the way a society is organized in general bears upon the place politicians and public bureaucrats occupy in it.
 Currently, every public sector is left to its own devices, and there is no proper interaction between them.
 Business people complain that nothing can be done because the government is bad.
 The government maintains that they’re trying to push reforms that businesses need, but are threatened by people who want to overthrow it.
 People say that they have nothing to eat and that businesses, together with the government, are just in their way.
 It looks like a vicious circle where everyone fights and takes revenge on everyone, but at the same time, many want us to simply get used to it.
 We need a practical, efficient social dialogue, and it is politicians who have to organize, for that’s what they are actually for.

 The experience of a parliamentarian helped me get closer to very different people with their problems, desires, joys and grieves, achievements and mistakes.
-It was new, real contact with the society, and it changed me.
+It was new, real contact with society, and it changed me.

-In the Ukrainian parliament, there are many MPs who for years have been wandering from one convocation to another: some need parliamentary immunity, others became slick at making money on political corruption, and still others are lobbying interests of a particular business group.
+In the Ukrainian parliament, there are many MPs who for years have been wandering from one convocation to another: some need parliamentary immunity, others became slick at making money on political corruption, and still, others are lobbying interests of a particular business group.
 I wanted real changes, and therefore, quickly came to realize that I could not work while remaining politically independent.
-There was a very strong pressure from the Party of Regions, who forced independent MPs to join their party.
+There was very strong pressure from the Party of Regions, who forced independent MPs to join their party.
 There were threats.
 But my thoughts were about how to make what I conceived come true.
-The most appealing to me was the ideology of social equality and the country’s industrial development, and therefore, I decided to join the CPU (Communist Party of Ukraine) faction in the parliament of new convocation.
+The most appealing to me was the ideology of social equality and the country’s industrial development, and therefore, I decided to join the CPU (Communist Party of Ukraine) faction in the parliament of a new convocation.
 At that time, this move gave me real independence in views and an opportunity to express my opinion in various mass media.
 In addition, it was the only political party that, considering the specifics of the national economy, wanted to organize a referendum concerning the signature of the Ukraine-EU Association Agreement.
 I knew that the Association Agreement requires a weighted approach and that a decision should be made only after discussing all aspects of the Agreement with the society.
 In other words, we needed to make sure that the Association Agreement would not become a “pig in a poke” for Ukraine.

 However, CPU was a very complex formation on the inside as well, and the opinion and stance of many of my fellow members of the faction often differed from my stance.
-As a result, I withdrew from the CPU faction in 2014, explaining my decision that in such a difficult time for the country, this political force took a waiting stance and abstracted itself from solution of state problems.
+As a result, I withdrew from the CPU faction in 2014, explaining my decision that in such a difficult time for the country, this political force took a waiting stance and abstracted itself from the solution of state problems.

 During my tenure as an MP, I worked on the Budget Committee as a first assistant chair, and also, I was a member of OSCE, actively and frequently advocating the equality of budget and curbing corruption payments to MPs.
-As part of the government decentralization policy, I was doing educational work, surveying public opinion and mood among various social groups of the country’s population as regards the problems occurring on this way.
+As part of the government decentralization policy, I was doing educational work, surveying public opinion and mood among various social groups of the country’s population as regards the problems occurring in this way.

 Reforming the relationship between the government and businesses and rooting out corruption in the relationship with public authorities is a very complex process requiring broad thinking, understanding of historical processes, patience and ability for innovations.
 Corruption is a very complex civilizational phenomenon thriving on one of the achievements of social progress: public administration apparatus.
 A “cavalry charge” would not be appropriate in this case, for acting hastily and without knowing the facts could even make things worse.
-There is a danger of destroying the very foundation of a modern society: statehood.
+There is a danger of destroying the very foundation of modern society: statehood.
 Reforms must take place with a clear understanding of the process of implementing these reforms and of the end social goals.
 A reform must have no other goals, for otherwise, the reform itself would turn into political corruption.
 To understand this process, we have to initiate a broad social dialogue, establish working groups, and work with specialists in the relevant fields and representatives of local communities.

 During my tenure as an MP, I represented Ukraine at OSCE.
 International diplomacy is very different from international business: interests are pursued differently, and the price tag is relations between nations.
 While working in an OSCE mission as a Ukrainian representative, I was an initiator of a closed Russian-Ukrainian negotiation group for the unfolding conflict in the Donbas.
 Back then, I actively initiated and promoted peacekeeping initiatives at all possible levels.
 I am convinced that armed struggle could have been avoided at the time, but history took another course.

-In order to prevent aggression and armed conflict, I was in a constant contact with the opposition.
+In order to prevent aggression and armed conflict, I was in constant contact with the opposition.
 I believe that back then, politicians simply could not agree on their relationships within Ukraine’s political and legislative space, resorting to the “last argument of kings”, armed violence.
 Low quality of the social stratum pompously called “political elite of Ukraine” has duly manifested itself.
 The situation was very unstable, but it was necessary and important to preserve peace.
 The most important matter for the public was to prevent bloodshed.
 However, the absence of negotiation process on Kyiv’s part led to the outbreak of fighting in the Donbas and the subsequent referendum in Crimea on the secession from Ukraine.
 Today, one could take a different look at what happened in 2014, but the matter of fact is that a civil conflict caused by unacceptable mistakes of the country’s leadership and the entire political elite of Ukraine turned into an armed conflict involving external forces.
-They started to put out fire with gasoline.
+They started to put out a fire with gasoline.

 Back then, this stance of mine was very unpopular, as many people were enveloped in revolutionary ecstasy.
 But what I saw in those events was the repetition of what had already taken place during the 2004 Orange Revolution, and also, something I didn’t want to believe in – the prospect of war.
 Today, many begin to realize that only a weighted stance of the parties to the conflict could prevent the consequences we are witnessing today, but at the time, heads were imbued with radicalism.
 That was when I saw for myself how important morality of the elite is, how vitally indispensable the presence of educated, experienced and responsible people in the government is.
-Unfortunately, Ukraine was deprive do fall that.
+Unfortunately, Ukraine was deprived do fall that.

 In 2014, I initiated For Peace campaign that would propagate nonviolent resolution of the conflict in the Donbas.
 How hard it was to face the lack of understanding on part of the people thinking by George Orwell’s principle “War is Peace”.
-Instead of making peace between people and extinguishing the conflict, the “party of war” who came to power quickly set up an effective propagandistic war machine, and the maelstrom of conflict began dragging in more and more people.
+Instead of making peace between people and extinguishing the conflict, the “party of war” who came to power quickly set up an effective propagandistic war machine, and the maelstrom of the conflict began dragging in more and more people.
 The society underwent irreversible changes, the conflict’s agenda became different, the price of peace rose much higher, and the corridor of Ukraine’s future has changed.

 Persecutions for peacekeeping and political activity

 In 2014, I ran for parliament in a snap parliamentary election.
-I stood as candidate in the same district where I was elected in 2012.
+I stood as a candidate in the same district where I was elected in 2012.
 It was clear from the very beginning that my views did not coincide with the official propaganda and that many people were blinded by the temptation to solve all problems by a quick victory in the armed conflict.
 I used my election campaign to convey the possibilities for peaceful settlement of political conflicts while exposing the methods used by government officials to profit from war.
 I tried to convince people that only peaceful actions could save and preserve the country.
 Having taken an open and honest stance, I openly and directly accused the Petro Poroshenko Bloc of unlawful actions.

 These actions resulted in the attempt to open a criminal case against me on the basis of conjured up and unconfirmed information.
 Therefore, I had to leave Ukraine.